Koh Taoshow video --- Photos --- exchange rates show map --- go to map --- find a flight --- calendar book with agoda.com* --- book with booking.com*

 However, Ko Tao is still a beautiful tropical island, and the evenings at Sairee Beach are a real romantic pleasure.

 By bus from the southern bus terminal in Bangkok or from Khao San Road every morning in 7-8 hours to Chumphon.
 You can stay overnight and take the express boat to Ko Tao the next morning or take the Lomprayah Catamaran directly the same day, if you buy the combined bus-boat ticket from Lomprayah.

-Daily express boats arrive afrom Koh Phangan and Koh Samui.
+Daily speed and express boats arrive from Koh Phangan and Koh Samui.
 The boats are fast and often quite full, so you should book in time.
 A good choice are Lomprayah catamarans, which are also safe and fast in bad weather conditions.

 There are now many bungalow resorts of different classes of service and comfort, from the simple straw hut to expensive airconditioned hotelrooms and beach bungalows.
 Resorts in the south are larger and have bigger restaurants.
 At Sairee beach one can find bungalows with nice sunsets, walking and jogging and candle light dinners on the beach.
 Many cheaper resorts include diving courses in their bungalow offers.